Free Trial Class

 Kumite strategy, timing, and controlled aggression — competition-level preparation

-Access to ISKF regional, national, and international tournament pathway
+Access to local, regional, national, and international ISKF tournament pathway

 Ages 6+ Kata & kumite ISKF tournament pathway